Project-MONAI/MONAI/docs/source/highlights.md

 ![metrics report example](../images/metrics_report.png)

 ## Visualization
 Beyond the simple point and curve plotting, MONAI provides intuitive interfaces to visualize multidimensional data as GIF animations in TensorBoard.
 This could provide a quick qualitative assessment of the model by visualizing, for example, the volumetric inputs, segmentation maps, and intermediate feature maps.
 A runnable example with visualization is available at [UNet training example](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/torch/unet_training_dict.py).
-To work with ignite program, MONAI also provides several ignite handlers to visualize training curve and metrics on `TensorBoard` or `MLFlow`, more details is available in [TensorBoard and MLFlow handlers example](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/unet_segmentation_3d_ignite.ipynb).
+To work with ignite program, MONAI also provides several ignite handlers to visualize training curve and metrics with `TensorBoard` or `MLFlow`, more details is available in [TensorBoard and MLFlow handlers example](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/unet_segmentation_3d_ignite.ipynb).

-To easily visualize the 3D images as frames, MONAI provides the utility `matshow3d` based on `matplotlib` library.
-It can plot frames of image for the specified dimension, showing the spleen image as example:
+To easily visualize a 3D image as frames of 2D images, MONAI provides the utility `matshow3d` based on `matplotlib` library.
+It can plot frames of image for the specified dimension, showing a spleen 3D image as example:
 `matshow3d(volume=image, figsize=(100, 100), every_n=10, frame_dim=-1 show=True, cmap="gray")`
 ![matshow3d example](../images/matshow3d.png)

-MONAI also provide the `blend_images` utility to blend the `image` and `label` to a RGB color image to better visualize the segmentation regions with specified `cmap` mode and weights, etc. Showing the spleen segmentation `image` and `label` as example:
+MONAI also provides the `blend_images` utility to blend the `image` and `label` to a RGB color image to better visualize the segmentation regions with the specified `cmap` mode and weights, etc. Showing a spleen segmentation `image` and the corresponding `label` as example:
 ![blend example](../images/blend.png)

-For more details, please check the [visualziation tutorial](https://github.com/Project-MONAI/tutorials/blob/master/modules/transform_visualization.ipynb) for `TensorBoard utility`, `matshow3d` and `blend_images`.
+For more details of `TensorBoard utility`, `matshow3d` and `blend_images`, please check the [visualziation tutorial](https://github.com/Project-MONAI/tutorials/blob/master/modules/transform_visualization.ipynb).

 And to visualize the class activation mapping for a trained classification model, MONAI provides CAM, GradCAM, GradCAM++ APIs for both 2D and 3D models: